 Born and raised in Arlington Heights, Illinois, Natalie began her violin studies at age six, and piano lessons a year later.
-In high school she studied with Gerardo Ribeiro of Northwestern University and was highly involved in the Midwest Young Artists Youth Orchestra and Chamber Music Program.
+She studied with Gerardo Ribeiro of Northwestern University while being highly involved in the Midwest Young Artists Conservatory and Chamber Music Program.
 She began her undergraduate degree at the Cleveland Institute of Music and transferred to Rice University to follow her teacher, renowned violin pedagogue Paul Kantor.
 Natalie received her Bachelor’s and Master’s degrees in Music from Rice University’s Shepherd School of Music, and completed a Minor in Business from the Jones Graduate School of Business.
-Other prominent mentors include Kathleen Winkler of Rice University, and Eric Halen, Associate Concertmaster of Houston Symphony.
-She received full scholarship during her Master’s degree, and earned fellowships to the Music Academy of the West, Aspen Music Festival, and Sarasota Music Festival, and Pacific Music Festival.
-In masterclass settings she has played for Glenn Dicterow, Pamela Frank, David Chan, and Alex Kerr, and David Kim, among others.
+Other prominent mentors include Kathleen Winkler of Rice University and Eric Halen, Associate Concertmaster of Houston Symphony.
+She received full scholarship during her Master’s degree and earned fellowships to the Music Academy of the West, Aspen Music Festival, Sarasota Music Festival, New York String Orchestra Seminar, and Pacific Music Festival.
+In masterclass settings she has played for Glenn Dicterow, Pamela Frank, David Chan, Alex Kerr, and David Kim, among others.

 In addition to music, Natalie is a professional photographer specializing in musician headshots and portraits.
 Learn more about her photography here.
 She also enjoys travel photography, visiting avant-garde art exhibits, and exploring national parks.
 She performs on a violin by Joseph Curtin, 2005 MacArthur Genius Award grantee.
 This 2011 violin was modeled after a Guarneri del Gesù, featuring a one-piece back and a voice that continues to mature.